Compare two cars

 Verdict

-Lexus appears just a bit more reliable, although the difference is truly marginal.
+Lexus is apparently more reliable, not too much, but just enough.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the Japanese car offers significantly better overall protection, taking the lead here.
 From there things take a different direction, with Volvo being considerably quicker, thus putting more smile on driver's face.
 To make things even better, it consumps less fuel!
 It's really tough to make a final decision here, but if I'd need to, I'd say Volvo.
-Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
-I'm only here to help.
-In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser, out of 12.000+ vehicles we currently have in our database.
+Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
+Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser, among more than 12.000 different ones in our database.

 Follow us